Xqhare/ananke/README.md

 ## Known issues

 - Crashes if height is less than 20 lines
-- Tasks are not rendered if starting outside the viewport and scrolled to.
-This only happens with some terminal heights.
-To fix, resize the terminal to a higher height and restart.
+- Tasks may not render correctly if starting outside the viewport and scrolled to.
+This only happens with some terminal heights, especially during resizing.
+  - To fix, resize the terminal to a higher height and restart.

 ## Name
 Ananke is named after the Greek goddess embodying destiny and the natural order of things.
 She is also associated with fulfilling ones obligations.